Odonga Otto

-Samuel Odonga Otto, (born 11 November 1977), is a lawyer in Uganda, who serves as the Uganda Law Review for Aruu County Constituency in Pader District, in the Northern Region of that county.
+Samuel Odonga Otto (born 11 November 1977) is a Ugandan lawyer, who serves as the Uganda Law Review for Aruu County Constituency in Pader District, in the Northern Region of that county.
 He has continuously represented that constituency since 2001.

 Background and education

-He was born Odonga Otto on 11 November 0 in Aruu County, Pader District, Acholi sub-region in Uganda's Northern Region.
+He was born Odonga Otto on 11 November 1977 in Aruu County, Pader District, Acholi sub-region in Uganda's Northern Region.

 He attended Gulu Public Primary School and Sacred Heart Seminary, Lacor, where he completed his O-Level studies.
 He attended St. Joseph's College, Layibi, in the city of Gulu, where he completed his A-Level education, graduating with a High School Diploma in 1996.

 In 1997, he was admitted to Makerere University, the largest and oldest public university in Uganda, graduating with a Bachelor of Arts degree in Social Sciences, in 2000.
 Later, he obtained a Master of International Relations and Diplomatic Studies, from the same university.

 He also holds a Bachelor of Laws degree, awarded by Uganda Christian University, in Mukono District.
 In 2010, he was awarded a Postgraduate Diploma in Legal Practice, by the Law Development Centre, in Kampala.
 He is a member of the Ugandan Bar, as a practicing Attorney.